brucemack/kc1fsz-rc1/README.md

 20 * log(RMS<sub>audio_band</sub>/RMS<sub>noise_band</sub>)

-This calculation is done every 25ms using contemporaneous blocks of 200 samples from the output of the CTCSS filter and the RMS value from the high-pass noise detector.
+This calculation is done every 10ms using contemporaneous blocks of samples from the output of the CTCSS filter and the RMS value from the high-pass noise detector.
 Remember that the CTCSS filter has a pass-band that goes from 350Hz to 3kHz, so this filter gives good coverage of the audio band.

 When the S/N ratio goes above 10dB a valid signal is detected.
+This threshold is configurable.

 See flow diagram reference E.